 Note:

 For expressing Entity type / concept class information, implementers are encouraged to use an existing repository of entity types such as the Named Entity Recognition and Disambiguation [NERD] ontology.
-Of course this requires that the repository satisfies the constraints imposed by the text analysis data category (e.g. use of IRIs).
+Of course this requires that the repository satisfy the constraints imposed by the text analysis data category (e.g., use of IRIs).

 Various target types can be expressed via Entity type / concept class : types of entities, types of lexical concepts, or ontology concepts.
 While a relationship between these types may exist, this specification does not prescribe a way of automatically inferring a one target type from another.